 The company’s strategy is paying off, and it is signing up large international companies already.

 Changhai Liu, MD of China Telecom (Africa and Middle East), comments: “Africa is without a doubt one of the fastest-growing markets in the world.
-With over 50 countries in the region, Africa is an incredibly important market for China Telecom, and we hope this collaboration will help both us and ADC better serve our customers in the region, as well as identify new business opportunities on the continent.”
+With over 50 countries in the region, Africa is an incredibly important market for China Telecom, and we hope this collaboration will help both us and Africa Data Centres better serve our customers in the region, as well as identify new business opportunities on the continent.”